saket-sontakke/QUAiL-A-Qualitative-Data-Analysis-Application/README.md

-# ETQDA
+# ETQDA - A Qualitative Data Analysis Application

-## Iterative Model
+## Iterative Model Overview

-  •	No need to define complete SRS (Software Requirements Specification)
+- No need to define a complete SRS (Software Requirements Specification) upfront
-  •	Implementation of a subset of requirement during each iteration
+- Implementation of a **subset of requirements** during each iteration
-  •	Iterative enhancement till requirements are met
+- Iterative enhancement continues until all requirements are met

+---

 ### Iteration Plan and Limitations